Dirk1966/NotPad/README.md

 To get trace information set environment variable DEBUG_NOTPAD.

+No temporary file is written, the file will be edited "inline".

+If a file contains only one line and no replacement is made, writing on the file is ommitted.

 Worked inside of "git for Windows 2" environment on
  * Windows 7
  * Windows 8.1